Save The Step

 How much do you need to raise?

-We need to raise at least £200,000 through a share issue to the local community to purchase the building.
-This is on top of other sources of funding we are securing through grants and funding from a specialist provider of finance to community businesses, to give us a total of £500,000.
+We need to raise £250,000 through a share issue to the local community and a loan to purchase the building.
+This is on top of other sources of funding we have secured through grants to give us a total of £500,000.

 The property is for sale for £385,000, but will require extensive renovation and kitting out too.